 The Mahanay Bell Tower allows for art to be found in surprising places – on the rooftops of downtown Jefferson.
 Visitors can view the art by riding the elevator to the Paul Nally Observation Deck to view the scenic countryside but also find the unique art found on rooftops.

 The second piece was designed, painted and adhered to the roof by the Tower View Team members.
 It is a combination of four quilt squares painted on sheets of aluminum.
 The name is “Patches of Greene” since each recognizable square represents important aspects of Greene County – railroad crossing, card trick, antique tile and whirling windmill.
-This installation was completed on the roof of the former Homestead Coffee in May of 2017.
+This installation was completed in May of 2017.

 The third installation was added in May of 2018.
 Lee & Sheryl Sloan worked with local artist Curt Nelson to design a piece of artwork that portrayed Sheri’s love for music.
 He designed “Music Straight From the Heart” and painted it directly on the rooftop of the Sloan’s building in the Columbian Block of downtown Jefferson.

-Come take a look at all three!
+Come take a look at all five!

 Local artist, Stephanie Hammond created her piece called “Renewed Dreams” located on the top of her parent’s business, Skeeter Creek Fabricators Art & Antiques.
 This was the first roof top art installation but was recently retired.
 However, a piece of “Renewed Dreams” can be seen on the alley side of Skeeter Creek Fabricators on the north side of the square.